 There is no requirement for the Directors to hold shares in the Company and the table above shows the Directors' beneficial interests and the interests of those persons closely associated to them.
-As at 13 March 2024, being the latest practicable date prior to the publication of this Annual Report, the Directors in office and their interests in the Ordinary Shares of the Company were as follows: Atul Devani 352,471; David Allan 58,616; Bill Nixon 1,075,253; Keith Pickering 242,386 and David Priseman nil.
+Following the issue of new Ordinary Shares under the Offer for Subscription, as at 14 March 2025, being the latest practicable date prior to the publication of this Annual Report, the Directors in office and their interests in the Ordinary Shares of the Company were as follows: Keith Pickering 242,386; David Allan 62,280; Bill Nixon 1,416,989; and David Priseman 29,638.